Build a URL Shortener with Nitro on Cloudflare Pages

 }

-It is a simple string template where we inject the head and body content created by nano-jsx.
+This is a simple string template where we incorporate the head and body content generated by nano-jsx.

-Before moving into this part, we need to install zod to validate the request body.
+Before proceeding, install zod to validate the request body.

 bash